Tilahun Gizaw

-Tilahun Gizaw (ጥላሁን ግዛው, ṭəlahun gəzaw, c.1940 – 28 December 1969) was a student leader who played a significant role in the Ethiopian student movement that played a part in the Ethiopian Revolution.
+Tilahun Gizaw (ጥላሁን ግዛው, ṭəlahun gəzaw, c.1940 – 28 December 1969) was an Ethiopian student leader who played a significant role in the Ethiopian student movement that played a part in the Ethiopian Revolution.

 Early life

-Tilahun Gizaw was born in 1940 in Maychew, Tigray, Ethiopia.
-He was the son of a wealthy landowner from Tigray who divorced from his mother.
-His pre-university education was in mission boarding schools in Aqaqi and Addis Ababa, and in the Haile Selassie I Secondary School.
+Tilahun Gizaw was born in 1940 in Maychew, Tigray, located in northern Ethiopia.
+He was the son of Abera Gizaw, a wealthy landowner from Tigray who divorced from his mother.
+His pre-university education was in mission boarding schools in Akaki and Addis Ababa, and in the Haile Selassie I Secondary School.
 His half-sister was Princess Sara Gizaw, the widow of Mekonnen Haile Selassie.

 Activism

-Tilahun Gizaw expressed a strong dislike for the royal house.
-In 1968 he narrowly lost the election for the presidency of the Union of Students of the University of Addis Ababa (USUAA) to Mekonnen Bishaw.
+Tilahun expressed a strong dislike for the ruling royal elite.
+In 1968, he narrowly lost the election for the presidency of the Union of Students of the University of Addis Ababa (USUAA) to Mekonnen Bishaw.
 The contest was perceived as a struggle between radicalism/commitment to the Ethiopian masses, represented by Tilahun Gizaw and reactionary reformism, represented by Mekonnen.
 Others, the university leadership included, saw it as a fight between extremism/fanaticism and reason/moderation.
 Disappointed, Tilahun Gizaw withdrew from the university for one year.
 Upon his return, he had expanded his knowledge of revolutionary literature and Ethiopia.
 He was close to the activists during the troubled spring of 1969.

 In November 1969, whilst he was a third year political science student, Tilahun Gizaw was elected President of the USUAA.
 He became president in the same month as the ultimate challenge to the regime appeared in the student paper Struggle on the status of, and policy towards, the ethnic diversity of the country.

 There ensued new waves of unrest in secondary schools all over the country and USUAA submitted ultimata to the government that Ethiopian University Service teachers would be withdrawn unless a number of conditions were met.
 Anti-government pamphlets were distributed in increasing numbers.
 There was a change of mood: the writings were more frantic and urgent, with a new rhetoric of violence.
 Government media did not conceal the fact that the intentions of the students had to be quelled.
 The university president, Aklilu Habtewold, also conveyed the general feeling of imminent government punishment.